 The weighting in the lottery persisted in its original quantification, the one in the Vermaat amendment.
 The law was changed after de Drenth committee had reported its advice, the particular weighting system now being used is described on the website of the IB-Group in Groningen here [in Dutch only, regrettably]

 In his (1983 html) Willem Hofstee summarizes the different positions of participants in the debate on admission to numerus fixus studies, i.e. closed studies.
-Of special interest is the opninion of secondary school students, the one group having the highest personal stakes in the method of admission chosen by government.
+Of special interest is the opinion of secondary school students, the one group having the highest personal stakes in the method of admission chosen by government.
 See the box below.

 The opinions of secondary school students